<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1269321669886585&amp;ev=PageView&amp;noscript=1">

 Inside Frequency Control

-A Beginner’s Guide to Understanding CMOS Clocks
+The Beginner’s Guide to Understanding CMOS Clocks

-Posted by Bliley Technologies on Jun 13, 2017 6:30:00 AM
+Posted by Bliley Technologies on Sep 26, 2024 9:00:00 AM

-There are so many different devices and products for frequency generation and timing, but between all the acronyms and complex terminology of the RF industry, it can be confusing trying to understand what each type of clock or oscillator does, and what the best applications for each of them are.
-In this article, we’re going to help clear up some of the confusion, with a specific emphasis on CMOS clocks.
-We’ll cover what these devices are, why they are important, and how to know if one of these clocks is the best fit for your application.
+There are so many different devices and products for frequency generation and timing, and with all the acronyms and complex terminology of the RF industry, it can be confusing trying to understand what each type of clock or oscillator does.

 Part of the reason why some people are confused about the distinction between clocks and oscillators is that these terms are sometimes used interchangeably by mistake.
-An oscillator is composed of a crystal to which an electrical charge is applied.
+An oscillator is composed of a crystal, to which an electrical charge is applied.
 This charge causes the crystal to vibrate and oscillate at a particular frequency, producing a signal in the process.

-Remember this: Clocks are just XOs
+Remember this: Clocks are just XOs.

 CMOS Clocks

-Some of the simplest examples of products that make use of CMOS technology would be digital clocks like a wristwatch or those found in a car, microwave or home oven.
-But this same technology is also used to provide advanced timing capabilities in far more complex systems in more extreme environments including:
+Some of the simplest examples of products that make use of CMOS technology would be digital clocks, like a wristwatch or those found in a car, microwave, or home oven.
+But this same technology is also used to provide advanced timing capabilities in far more complex systems in more extreme environments, including:

 • Military applications